icosa-foundation/open-brush-docs/user-guide/the-open-brush-config-file.md

 11. **EnableMonoscopicMode**: (true | false) See [Using Open Brush without a VR headset](monoscopic-mode.md)
 12. **DisableXrMode**: (true | false) See [Using Open Brush without a VR headset](monoscopic-mode.md)
 13. **ForceViewOnly**: (true | false) Hides editing tools and keeps Open Brush in View-only mode.
 Combine it with `DisableXrMode` to force the flat-screen sketch viewer even when XR hardware is available.
+14. **LargeMeshSupport**: (true | false) Allows Open Brush's internal and exported meshes to use 32-bit indices instead of the default smaller batches.
+This can avoid splitting very large meshes at the cost of higher memory use and reduced compatibility with software that only supports 16-bit mesh indices.
+It defaults to false.

 #### "Import" Section